 drag flicking assistance and aerial skills.

-THE EXTREME LATE BOW This bow is the lowest placement of the 25mm bow possible to produce the ultimate in ball control.
-The Extreme Late Bow shape maximizes dynamic ball control, aerial pass skills and drag flick consistency.
+THE EXTREME LOW BOW The Extreme Low Bow shape maximizes dynamic ball control, aerial pass skills and drag flick consistency.
 This shape can be used all over the field.

-The Pro shape has a moderate late bow that will enhance dynamic skills without requiring major changes to perform the basics.
+The Pro-25 shape has a 25mm low bow that will enhance dynamic skills without requiring major changes to perform the basics.

 MAXIMIZE YOUR BASICS